Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Agnostic Online Multi-label Learning

 \subsection{Agnostic Online Learning Under Set-valued Feedback Model}

-In this section we focus on analysis of the regret in the set-valued agnostic online setting.
-Our first result in this section gives a characteristics of a family of hypothesis classes for which the regret is always at most logarithmic in the size of the hypothesis class.
-Our second result gives a general regret upper bound that scales $O(\sqrt{T\log(T)\LDS(\cH)})$, which compared to the result in Section~\ref{sec:regret_mistake_known}, is independent of label space size $|\cY|$ and works even for infinite label spaces.
+In this section we focus on regret in the set-valued agnostic online setting.
+We first give the characteristics of a family of hypothesis classes with regret bound that is at most logarithmic in the size of the class.
+Our next result is a regret upper bound of $O(\sqrt{\LDS(\cH)T\log(T)})$ for any class $\cH$, which compared to Theorem~\ref{thm:agnostic_mistake_unknown} has no dependence on $|\cY|$ and works even for infinite label spaces.

 {\bf A family of hypothesis classes with constant regret.} In Section~\ref{sec:agnostic-H3}, we established a constant set-valued regret bound for a simple multi-label hypothesis class.
 Theorem~\ref{thm:set-valued-const} extends this result by showing that the same algorithm achieves constant set-valued regret for a large family of multi-label hypothesis classes.
-The analysis follows the same ideas as in part~(ii) of Theorem~\ref{thm:set-valued-const}.
+The proof follows the same ideas as in Theorem~\ref{thm:H3}.
 In particular, it suffices to show that the total sum of weights remains non-increasing for this broader family of hypothesis classes.
-Proof of Theorem~\ref{thm:agnostic_set_valued} is deferred to Appendix~\ref{pf_agnostic_online}.
+The proof of Theorem~\ref{thm:set-valued-const} is deferred to Appendix~\ref{pf_agnostic_online}.